JFK/kagura-ai/docs/en/agents/configuration.md

 - **`post_custom_tool`**: Specifies a custom tool to be executed as a post-processing hook for state data.
 - **`pre_custom_tool`**: Specifies a custom tool to be executed as a pre-processing hook for state data.

-#### Function Agent
+#### Tool Agent

 - **`custom_tool`**: Defines the path to a custom tool that the agent will use.
-This is the primary configuration field for Function Agents, allowing them to execute custom logic for specific tasks.
+This is the primary configuration field for Tool Agents, allowing them to execute custom logic for specific tasks.
 - **`response_fields`**: Required when specifying the fields that the tool is expected to produce.
 These fields must align with the `state_model.yml` definitions for consistency.

 #### Orchestrator Agent

 - **`entry_point`**: Specifies the starting node in a workflow.
-Orchestrator Agents are built using predefined Atomic Agent and Function Agent configurations and do not require their own `state_model.yml`.
+Orchestrator Agents are built using predefined Atomic Agent and Tool Agent configurations and do not require their own `state_model.yml`.
 - **`nodes`**: Lists the agents involved in the workflow.
 - **`edges`**: Defines the connections between workflow nodes.
 - **`state_field_bindings`**: Maps the state fields between agents in the workflow.